learn-co-curriculum/phase-0-html-lists-lab/README.md

   - pepper jack
 - 1 tbsp of butter

-Run `npm test` again.
+Run `learn test` again.
 If your first two tests are passing, great!
 It's time to talk about another type of list!

 ## Identify the Ordered List Tag